-Referrals are entered into PlayMaker in one of two ways:
+Referrals are entered into Marketscape CRM in one of two ways:

-- Automatically entered through an integration with an Electronic Medical Records provider (or an EMR).
+- Automatically entered through an integration with an Electronic Health Records provider (or an EHR).
 Referrals entered by an integration will also be updated by the integration, changing the Referral Status (Pending, Admit, Non-Admit), Start of Care or Discharge Dates, as well other fields as defined by the integration.
-These types of PlayMaker accounts are called Enterprise accounts.
+These types of Marketscape CRM accounts are called Enterprise accounts.

-- Manually entered within the PlayMaker web application.
-Referrals that are entered manually will also need to be updated manually to change the Referral Status, Start of Care or Discharge Date, etc. These types of PlayMaker accounts are called Pro accounts.
+- Manually entered within the Marketscape CRM web application.
+Referrals that are entered manually will also need to be updated manually to change the Referral Status, Start of Care or Discharge Date, etc. These types of Marketscape CRM accounts are called Pro accounts.

 This article walks through the steps of entering referrals manually.
 Enterprise users won't use this process except for very rare circumstances (such as recreating a referral that may have been deleted).
-It's also important to note that entering referrals is only available within the web application, and is not available in the PlayMaker Spark mobile app.
+It's also important to note that entering referrals is only available within the web application, and is not available in the Marketscape CRM mobile app.

 Creating a New Referral

-There are three different ways to create a new referral in the PlayMaker web application:
+There are three different ways to create a new referral in the Marketscape CRM web application:

-• On most pages within the PlayMaker app, a Create New box can be found in the left column (shown above).
-Clicking on the Create New link will expand the box to show different kinds of records that can be quickly created.
+On most pages within the Marketscape CRM app, the New selector can be found at the top-right of the browser window (shown above).
+Clicking on the New link will expand the box to show different kinds of records that can be quickly created.
 Clicking the Referral link will open a new referral form.

-• On the Referrals page, a blue New Referral button (outlined in red above) is displayed between the navigation bar and the table of referrals.
-Clicking this button will open a new referral form.
+On the Referrals page, a New Referral button (see arrow) is available at the top of the referrals page.
+Clicking this button will open the new referral form.

 Entering Referral Details